Budibase/website/content/blog/progressive-web-app-play-store.md

 To list your PWA in the store, you need to compile your own APK, and publish.

 The fact, we can now publish PWAs in the app store will please many native App and PWA makers.
 I've came across many situations where outdated apps are left to rot because they take resource to maintain on top of a PWA.
 This could now be a thing of the past.
-This is great news for [Budibase](https://www.budibase.com/) as it allows up to develop the platform quicker, and output SaaS web apps more efficiently - YAY!
+This is great news for [Budibase](https://www.budibase.com/) as it allows us to develop our platform quicker, and output SaaS web apps more efficiently - YAY!

 This is a simple summary of the [17 minute post](https://medium.com/@firt/google-play-store-now-open-for-progressive-web-apps-ec6f3c6ff3cc) by Maximiliana Firtman.
-I would advise you read it, and this is a thank-you to Maximiliana for writing it.
+I would advise you read it.
+Thank-you to Maximiliana for researching and writing about the topic.